GUIDE TO SAFE HIKING

 OFF WE GO

 • Notify your host about where you plan to hike.
-A helpful leaflet can be downloaded or picked up at regional information centres, car hires, the Smyril Line ferry, and Vágar Airport, among other places.
-Please let them know when you have arrived at the destination.
+A helpful leaflet can be downloaded or picked up at regional information centres, car hire companies, the Smyril Line ferry, and Vágar Airport, among other places.
+Please let them know when you arrive at your destination.

 • Always walk with others.